Buying Near Light Rail in Greater Seattle: Convenience, Noise, Parking, and Daily-Use Tradeoffs

 Short answer

 Living near a light rail station changes the practical terms of daily life in ways that are highly property-specific.
 Transit access, walkability, and commute options are concrete benefits for households that use them.
 Noise from trains, increased foot traffic, nearby development activity, and parking management near stations are tradeoffs that affect daily experience in ways that vary by distance, station type, and property position.
-This article is not a ranking of which stations or proximity tiers are "better" — it is a framework for evaluating what light rail proximity means for a specific property you are considering.
+The useful question is how light rail proximity changes the value, daily-use, and resale story for the specific property you are considering.

-Sound Transit operates two light rail lines in Greater Seattle as of May 2026:
+Sound Transit operates two Link light rail lines in Greater Seattle as of May 2026:

 2 Line opened its Crosslake Connection on March 28, 2026, crossing Lake Washington on the I-90 floating bridge.
 The 2 Line runs from Lynnwood through Downtown Seattle (sharing the 1 Line tracks) and then east through Bellevue to Downtown Redmond, serving Bellevue Downtown, Wilburton, Spring District/120th, and Redmond Technology/Downtown Redmond stations.